Ulvan lyase

-Ulvan lyase (EC 4.2.2.-) is an enzyme found within the cell-wall of the marine organism Ulvales (green algae), and some marine bacterium.
+Ulvan lyase (EC 4.2.2.-) is an enzyme found within the cell-wall of the marine organisms of the genus Ulva (algae), and some marine bacteria.
 A lyase is a class of enzyme that catalyzes the breakdown of chemical bonds through an elimination reaction mechanism, rather than a substitution reaction mechanism (hydrolysis and oxidation).
 Ulvan lyase belongs to the polysaccharide lyase family, a type of enzyme that primarily functions to cleave glycosidic linkages in polysaccharides.

 Classification

 Enzymes are categorized according to the Enzyme Commission Number (EC number), which uses a numerical catalog system to compile a list of known enzymes and their relative substrates.
 Many enzymes often catalyze reactions within multiple organisms, resulting in an EC number that represents the shared enzyme-catalyzed reaction within varying species.
-For example, ulvan lyase shares an EC number with other lyase-catalyzed reactions (that act on polysaccharides) that occur in organisms unrelated to Ulvales.
+For example, ulvan lyase shares an EC number with other lyase-catalyzed reactions (that act on polysaccharides) that occur in organisms unrelated to Ulva.
 The term "ulvan", refers to the anionic polysaccharide substrate that the enzyme lyase acts upon within the cell-wall structure.
 Ulvan lyase has a partial EC number, which is represented with a dash symbol at the last digit.
 Partial EC numbers indicate either a novel enzyme that has yet to receive a full EC number, or different enzymes that catalyze multiple reactions within the same class.
 The first four digits in an enzyme's EC number are used to form a numerical ID for the enzyme, describing its function and mechanism.
 The first digit of ulvan lyase's EC number (4) indicates that it belongs to the main class of lyases.
 The second digit (2), or subclass, indicates that it cleaves carbon-oxygen bonds.
 Finally, the third digit (2), or sub-subclass, indicates that it acts on polysaccharides.
 Ulvan lyase does not contain a fourth digit (serial number), hence its partial EC number.